 Some services may not be available in all spaces such as access to common areas, availability of blankets and linen, saunas, family dining, food service, etc. Be sure to read confirmation messages and call if you have questions.

 If a guest experiences symptoms of COVID-19 during their visit, we ask that the guest notifies AMC staff, immediately, and arrange to leave AMC property.
 Refunds will be provided for guests who need to leave due to exhibiting signs and symptoms of COVID-19.

 AMC’s Expectations for Program Participants

-AMC Leaders can exercise discretion in terms of safety and preparedness for the events they lead.
-Participants in programs may be expected to wear masks at some point during their experience whether as part of transportation or other circumstances.
+AMC Leaders can exercise discretion in terms of safety and preparedness for the events they lead, including enforcing vaccine or testing requirements, as well as masking requirements when indoors, on transportation, or other circumstances.
 Please be prepared to wear face coverings when participating or staying with AMC.

 AMC Staff and Volunteers

 AMC has an Employee Vaccine Policy .
 Additionally, AMC requires volunteers be vaccinated or receive a negative PCR test within 72 hours of the start of an event.
 For more information, please review the AMC Staff and Volunteer COVID Information Sheet, or contact Leadership@outdoors.org with questions.